A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization

-\item \emph{The momentum hurts the convergence within the neighborhood of global optima} ($\boldsymbol{\cR_3}$): Similar to $\boldsymbol{\cR_1}$, the gradient dies out, and the variance of the stochastic gradient dominates.
-Since the momentum increases the variance, it is harder for the algorithm to enter the small neighborhood.
-To this respect, the momentum hurts in this region. \end{itemize} This characterization has a profound impact and can help explain some phenomena observed when training deep neural networks.
-There have been some empirical observations and theoretical results \citep{choromanska2015loss} showing that saddle points are the major computation bottleneck, and VSGD usually spends most of the time traveling along saddle and non-stationary regions.
+{Our characterization helps explain some phenomena observed when training deep neural networks.} There have been some empirical observations and theoretical results \citep{choromanska2015loss} showing that saddle points are the major computation bottleneck, and VSGD usually spends most of the time traveling along saddle and non-stationary regions.
 Since the momentum helps in both regions, we can find in practice MSGD performs better than VSGD.
 In addition, from our analysis, the momentum hurts convergence within the neighborhood of the optima.
-However, we can address this problem by decreasing the step size or the momentum.
+However, we can address this problem by decreasing the step size or the momentum parameter. }

-We further verify our theoretical findings through numerical experiments on training a ResNet-18 deep neural network using the CIFAR-100 dataset.
+We further verify our theoretical findings through numerical experiments on training a residual network~\citep{he2016deep}, using both CIFAR-10 and CIFAR-100 datasets.
 The experimental results show that the algorithmic behavior of MSGD is consistent with our analysis.
 Moreover, we observe that with a proper initial step size and a proper step size annealing process, MSGD eventually achieves better generalization accuracy than that of VSGD in training neural networks.

-Several recent results are closely related to our work. \cite{li2017stochastic} adopt a numerical SDE approach to derive the so-called Stochastic Modified Equations for VSGD.
-However, their analysis requires the drift term in the SDE to be bounded, which is not satisfied by MSGD.
-Other results consider SDE approximations of several accelerated SGD algorithms for convex smooth problems only \citep{wang2017asymptotic,krichene2017acceleration}.
-In contrast, our analysis is for the nonconvex streaming PCA problem and technically more challenging.